Landscape Design Using Evergreens

 Minimize Japanese Beetle Damage

 Japanese Beetles are serious pests in both the adult and the larval grub stages.
-We will cover identification and steps to minimize Japanese Beetle damage from adults and grubs.
 The adult beetles are above ground, feeding, mating and laying eggs from mid-June to early August.
-The white ‘C’ shaped grubs spend the rest of the Read More »
+The white ‘C’ shaped grubs spend the rest of the growing season eating the roots under your lawn.
+If you do notice leaves that look Read More »

 LAWN DORMANCY AND WATER CONSERVATION.